moecklgroup/DNAPaint_nNAnalysis/README.txt

 * This yml file holds all the required dependencies which will be seamlessly installed with the installation of the environment using the file.
 * After the installation continue with the anaconda prompt, type >>conda activate picassoenv<<
 * After the environment is activated type >>spyder<<.
 A new window for spyder will open.
+* Set the matplotlib plotting backend to Qt in spyder.
+Tools>Preferences>IPython console>Graphics> Select backend as Qt

 Runing the scripts
 * Copy the path to folder containing localizations from a single cell.
 Paste this path to the value localization_folder in parameter_file.json in the repository.
 Use “\\” instead of “\” in the path.